The Virtue of Courage

 Avoidance, both of the procrastinating and of the circumventing kind, is behavior defining of fear.
 It easily leads to dishonesty, one of the many character defects of which the 12&12 tells us fear is “the chief activator” (S7, p.
 76).
 Dishonesty, we often emphasize, is the biggest obstacle to taking inventory.
 But the dishonesty is often rooted in fear: We “dare not look” (S4, p.
 49), afraid of what we might find, afraid to know the truth about ourselves.

 The fear may spill over into Step 5, so that we are not totally honest with the person who hears our admission of wrongs in that Step.
 It may carry into Step 9, so that we dread going back and facing those we’ve hurt.
-Deceiving ourselves with all kinds of rationales, we put off making prompt or direct amends to all of them; nor are we fully honest with those we do.
+Deceiving ourselves with all kinds of rationales, we put off making prompt or direct amends to some of them, and are less than fully honest with those to whom we do.
 If fear has marred these Steps, it will continue to mar our work with Step 10, which is their extension into our daily lives.
 It will continue to mar our recovery, which is an ongoing process of change and of growth.

 Courage requires a right perception of these.
 In moral courage, we surmount a rightly perceived difficulty and do the morally right thing in spite of it.
 In cowardice, by contrast, we do not surmount the difficulty.
 Instead, it scares us away from morally right or into morally wrong conduct.
 In rashness, we do overcome the difficulty and take action, but our action is typically hasty, ill-considered, or excessive.
 We act without due regard to the risks, thus endangering the moral good.